vicktor-kiprotich/vicktor-kiprotich/README.md

 ## ℹ About Me

 Hello!
 I am a backend and mobile developer with a passion for crafting innovative solutions.
-With over 3 years of experience, I have helped companies and individuals meet their needs through robust backend systems and engaging mobile applications.
+With over 3 years of experience, I have helped companies and individuals meet their needs through robust backend systems and engaging web and mobile applications.

 ## 🚀 Skills